ronmrcdo/next-portfolio/content/part-1-managing-auth-state-using-ngxs-angular.md

     })
     export class AppModule {}
 **2. Creating the Auth Service**
 First we need to create our auth service.
-This will communicate directly to the server using http.
-Inside src folder create the **service** folder and the **auth.service.ts**.
+This will communicate directly to the server using http client.
+Inside src folder create the **services** folder and the **auth.service.ts**.

     mkdir _services && touch _services/auth.service.ts